renovatebot/renovate/docs/usage/updating-rebasing.md

 ---
-title: Updating and Rebasing Branches
+title: Updating and Rebasing branches
-description: How Renovate Updates and Rebases Branches
+description: How Renovate Updates and Rebases branches
 ---

-# Updating and Rebasing Branches
+# Updating and Rebasing branches

 There are many cases where Renovate will need to update a branch/PR after its initial creation, and this document will attempt to describe them.